 Scroll down until you find the Media Library Assistant plugin and click on the “Install Now” button and activate the plugin for use.

 On the left-hand admin panel click on Media and select the Att.
 Category option.
-This will pull up the main settings page.
+This is where you can begin making categories for images.

 It’s time to start adding categories and tags.
 You will, of course, need to create tags and categories to use.
 It is not necessary to use both and they can be used almost interchangeably.
-To set up categories, click on Att.
-Categories and to set up tags, click on Att.
-Tags.
 The process is the same for both.

 Fill in the Name text box with the name of the tag or category you wish to make.
 You can also create a slug and a description.
 Click on the Add New Att.
 Category or Add New Att.
 Tag button.

 Here you will see all of your images in a list view.
-Click on the Quick Edit option underneath the image.
+Click on the Quick Edit option underneath the image you wish to edit.

 Note: I did experience an issue when testing the plugin.
 If you search using the search bar and pull up no results, the Term Search will also pull up no results regardless of if it should.
 You need to reenter your media library to fix the issue.